 I hope those who may have struggled their entire lives with this, be heartened by these words and understand that I am speaking from my own, lived experience.
 May we who are neuroatypical learn to thrive and collaborate with our neurotypical counterparts in the world, cheer each other on, and recognize that no matter how each of our respective brains are wired, we all have something positive to offer this world, and even change it for the better.

 *Anne Sabagh is a Certified Life Coach based in Northern Virginia.
-She sees clients in person at Goose Creek Consulting in Centreville, VA, as well as conducting coaching sessions via phone or web from anywhere.
-She specializes in working with people dealing with mental health concerns in order to help them develop their greatest mental wellness possible.
+She sees clients in person in her local area as well as conducting coaching sessions via phone or web from anywhere.
+She specializes in working with people dealing with mental & developmental health concerns in order to help them develop their greatest mental wellness possible.
 She is a highly sensitive person and an empath.
 As such, Anne brings a great deal of empathy to her work with clients.
-She loves animals, music, and spending time with her family and friends.
+She loves animals, music, going to concerts, and spending time with her family and friends.
 She lives in Northern Virginia with her wonderful husband Tony, and their beloved cat, Robin.